rafli-raihan/saymyname/README.md

 # Now.... say my name
-Simple If...then..,else... operation in Pascal for Delphi/Lazarus
+Simple If...then...else... operation in Pascal for Delphi/Lazarus